Congrats on making it through the first week of the Nutrisense program!

 Next Steps: Learn How to Check Your Stats in the App!

-If you feel you do not fully understand these items or have questions interpreting your graph or stats - just message your dietitian!
+If you feel you do not fully understand these items or have questions interpreting your graph or stats - just let your nutritionist know!

 This Week's Focus: n=1 testing.